 F-1/J-1 Visa Requirements

-All new International Students must check in with ISSS prior to being allowed to enroll.
-Students holding F-1 or J-1 Visas must enroll for a minimum of 9.0 credits each Fall or Spring semester unless one of the following circumstances exist and a Certification of Full-Time Enrollment Form is approved and on file with the International Student and Scholars Services office:
+All new international students must check in with ISSS prior to being allowed to enroll.
+Students holding F-1 or J-1 visas must enroll for a minimum of 9.0 credits each fall or spring semester unless one of the following circumstances exists and a Certification of Full-Time Enrollment Form is approved and on file with ISSS:

-The student taking the doctoral qualifying examinations within the next 4 months; approval by Director required.
+The student is taking the doctoral qualifying examinations within the next four months; approval by the director is required.

-The student is in the last semester and requires less than 9.0 credits to complete the degree (remaining credits for degree required).
+The student is in the last semester and requires fewer than 9.0 credits to complete the degree (remaining credits for degree required).

 Other special circumstances exist (approval by academic advisor or the Dean of Graduate Studies required).

-F-1 or J-1 Visas holders are not required to be enrolled during the Summer Sessions.
+F-1 or J-1 visa holders are not required to be enrolled during the Summer Sessions.
 International students can find other helpful information at ISSS.